ChallengeSY/documentation/modes/shootmania/joust.md

 * Be mindful of both your ammo and your opponent's ammo
 * You can attempt to starve an opponent of their recharge by staying near a goal post.
 This is less effective on maps with multiple goal posts
-* Players that last 45 seconds without charging their ammo are eliminated from the round, regardless of score
 * Respawning and contact with off-zone will score your opponent one hit, while depleting you of your ammo when you respawn.
 Which goal group you last touched is also forgotten, allowing contact with any goal post to recharge

 ## Map validation